mattischrome/console-blog/content/posts/despicable-me-2-a-short-review/index.md

 - Animation
 - Thirteen
 title: 'Despicable Me 2: A Short Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: It's so good that I paid to see it twice!
-There, that's the review done
 ---
 It's so good that I paid to see it twice!
 There, that's the review done.